-My recommended foods to include are beans, olive oil
+My recommended foods to include are beans and olive oil.

 Sleep sleep sleep!
 It’s so important, but so hard, especially with a newborn.
 But, once again, sleeping 6-8 hours a night was one of my lifestyle changes that InsideTracker recommended.
 As a new mom, sleep is hard to come by.
 But get help where you can — our doula and sleep coach were both lifesavers in the first few months after Thomas arrived.
 And, now I can check off in the app that I am getting 6-8 hours of sleep a night, for the first time in years.
 Amazing.

 Based on my results (more on that below), I started taking a Vitamin D supplement and an iron supplement.
-I already take psyllium, which was recommended, so I’ll keep that up.
+I already take psyllium, which was recommended, so I kept that up.

 Changes to your training and daily activities